Loops, not groups: Long cycles are responsible for discontinuous phase transitions in higher-order network contagions: Abstract

 \section{Abstract}

 We study a self-consistent approach to introduce higher-order effects in a branching process model of complex contagion on clustered networks.
-Branching processes operate over an infinite population such that they never circle back and interact with previously exposed parts of the system.
-This infinite, treelike, structure makes it tricky to account for complex contagion mechanisms such as group effects, peer pressure, or social reinforcement where multiple exposures interact in synergistic ways.
-Here we present a self-consistent solution that accounts for local group structure and global cycles where the process can feedback on itself.
-This allows us to distinguish multiple exposures that stem from a single transmission chain, from those occurring at the intersection of different transmission chains.
-We find that only the latter mechanism can give rise to a discontinuous phase transition in the size of global cascades, which is a defining feature of complex contagions.
-Group effects alone, without long cycles, produce standard continuous phase transitions.
+Our self-consistent solution allows us to distinguish multiple exposures that stem from a single transmission chain, from those occurring on cycles at the intersection of different transmission chains.
+We find that only the latter mechanism gives rise to a discontinuous phase transition in the size of global cascades, a defining feature of complex contagions.
+Group effects alone, without long cycles, produce continuous phase transitions.

 Dynamics on higher-order networks have been widely studied recently \cite{majhi2022dynamics, bick2023higher, ferraz2024contagion, stonge2025defining}, with many papers focusing on the impact of the introduction of group dynamics into traditional models for spreading processes on networks.
-It is common for models incorporating group dynamics to exhibit discontinuous phase transitions, where their dyadic counterparts do not \cite{iacopini2019simplicial, battiston2025collective, battiston2021physics, stonge2022influential, ferraz2024contagion, breton2025explosive, malizia2025hyperedge,lamata2025hyperedge}.
-It is often claimed that the structure and effects of groups cause discontinuous phase transitions \cite{ferraz2024contagion, iacopini2019simplicial} but common mean-field analysis cannot actually resolve which network pathways are used by dynamical processes.
+It is often claimed that the structure and effects of groups cause discontinuous phase transitions \cite{iacopini2019simplicial, battiston2025collective, battiston2021physics, stonge2022influential, ferraz2024contagion, breton2025explosive, malizia2025hyperedge,lamata2025hyperedge} but common mean-field analysis cannot actually resolve which network pathways are used by dynamical processes.
 In this Letter, we argue that the impact of groups on the phase transition is more nuanced.
 Using a branching process, we disentangle the impact of groups from the impact of loops (separate transmission chains entering the same group) and find that long cycles are essential for discontinuous phase transitions.